ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 # Thinking about the build
 This is the most important part of the entire process.
 Weight out your budget and your goals.
 Do you want a VM or Virtualization server, A low power backup server, a 4K media streaming powerhouse, or a docker container paradise?
 Do you want a rack mounted server or a tower server?
 Do you want to use an unused laptop? **Use what you have and upgrade, when, and if, you are able**.
 Start with something simple like I did, with a Raspberry Pi, a freebie from the E-Waste recycler in your area, a cheapie you found on eBay or from the pile at work the IT Guy was giving away.

 When I started buying equipment, I started cheap and eased my way into the larger, overspecced server that I have now.
 My original plan was to only buy 2 Raspberry Pi 4's to run a network ad-blocker using a utility called [Pi-Hole](https://pi-hole.net).
-I wanted 2 of them for each side of my house, sometimes when one goes down for an update or upgrade, it's nice to have a backup ready to continue feet away.
+I wanted 2 of them for each side of my house, sometimes when one goes down for an update or a botched upgrade, it's nice to have a backup ready to continue feet away.
 I quickly ran into memory issues and had to plan my next move.

 Next, I switched to purchasing a couple of [mini or small form factor](https://www.ebay.com/itm/295020790427?_skw=mini+home+server+pc&itmmeta=01K75PJSMDGD23RVNHQF8EE7A7&hash=item44b09c029b:g:NSsAAeSwFWZo2Egz&itmprp=enc%3AAQAKAAAA0FkggFvd1GGDu0w3yXCmi1dGJ6FRavo2V%2FUWe8e1pDzSiLutTQ4eI7LyAT%2FcmdT1wT7ev5SJt%2BNlNUAYPu3xbYh7gBeRUCpd30%2F59S%2BV6JZYLOHbYsDnEi0bmKlD6B4v08yfG6SwXPd1eYOUx0egPmwhZwuKTYHv41Wt1EEX20f355UcDKiMY17ioJ6V%2BJlf5zaeWSYlmGXPHRzn36%2FyI5FZbGeabFv4ys9pV5JXbZRHYmLLQtRsF8%2FLMnw7SLtEMlh%2B5hpmrZiRrnXyX1CpvGo%3D%7Ctkp%3ABlBMULCay7a5Zg) PC's.
 This started the main hobby that's become my homelab today.
 I ran so many docker containers on those little guys, I had an absolute blast learning how to configure Docker Compose files to bring up an entire stack of applications that I used often up with one command and little wait time.
 Eventually, I needed more horsepower and came across my current build, case and all minus drives for ~$600 USD.